 Advantages of a Coupon Binder

-- You’ll have a portable container that you can move from the house to your car and carry into the store.
+- You’ll have a portable container you can move from the house to your car and carry into the store.
 Should you see an unadvertised sale or something on clearance, you can easily check to see if you have a coupon for that item and make an on-the-spot decision to buy or not.

 - You can make a note of which inserts your favorite coupons came from, so you’ll have an easy reference if you want to get more.